 Tips to build experience

-- Roles in sales can be very different, so do some research around the different types of position to find the one that will suit you best and seek out work experience in that area.
+- Roles in sales can be very different, so do some research around the different types of positions to find the one that will suit you best and seek out work experience in that area.

 - A limited number of companies offer internships, research these online to find out when to apply.